 Go on a Hayrack Ride

-Take a calm, relaxing ride around a farm with your little one on a tractor topped with barrels of hay.
-Be sure to point out any scarecrows or pumpkin patches so they don’t miss a thing.
-(End your visit with some warm apple cider.)
+Take a pleasant ride around a farm with your little ones on a tractor topped with hay barrels.
+Be sure to point out any scarecrows or pumpkin patches, so they don’t miss a thing and end your visit with some warm apple cider.

 Try Out a Corn Maze

 All the twists and turns will be exciting for your toddler.
-We strongly suggest opting for one of the beginner routes so they don’t get discouraged.
-(PS: If you see a tiny corn stalk, blow on it, and let your child watch it move back and forth in the breeze.)
+We strongly suggest opting for one of the beginner routes, so they don’t get discouraged.

 Let your child choose their favorite pumpkin (or pumpkins) at the patch.
-Once at home, carve it together to make a jack-o’-lantern that will glow in the night sky.
-(Bake the leftover pumpkin seeds for a tasty snack.)
+Once you get home, carve it together to make a jack-o’-lantern that will glow in the night sky.
+Plus, you can bake the leftover pumpkin seeds for a tasty snack.)

 Jump in the Leaves

-Dress your toddler in play clothes that you won’t mind getting dirty or ripped.
-Rake the leaves into a pile, and then let your little one jump into them and throw them into the air.
+Dress your toddler in play clothes that you won't mind getting dirty or ripped.
+Rake the leaves into a pile, and then let your toddler getting a running start before jumping into it.
+You'll definitely get a kick out of watching her splashing in the leaves.

 Head to a Petting Zoo

-Show your toddler how to feed the animals and pet them.
-Cradle your hand under theirs so they feel comfortable giving the animals some treats.
-Don’t forget to bring cash since most of the animal feed machines won’t take credit cards.
+Show your toddler how to feed and pet the animals.
+If they're too timid to approach the animals, try cradling your hand under theirs, so they feel comfortable giving the animals some treats.
+Don't forget to bring cash since most of the animal feed machines won't take credit cards.

 Attend a Food Festival

-Fall is a key season for food festivals and cooking competitions, so be sure to attend with your little one in tow.
+Fall is a key season for food festivals and cooking competitions; attend with your little one in tow.
 Plan lunch or dinner around the outing so you can make a day of it.
-Your child will love trying new food (and dessert).
+Few things are more exciting to a toddler than trying new, delicious foods.

 Enjoy a Picnic in the Park

-Lay out a pretty picnic blanket, and enjoy lunch as a family alfresco (if it’s a warmer day, cozy up under a tree).
+Lay out a pretty picnic blanket, and enjoy an alfresco lunch as a family.
 Bring some toys like a ball or some bubbles to play with post-meal.

 Prep for Trick-or-Treating